 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.

-Journal of Low Frequency Noise, Vibration and Active Control is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
-Visit https://mc.manuscriptcentral.com/lfn to login and submit your article online.
+International Journal of Micro Air Vehicles is hosted on Sage Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Visit https://mc.manuscriptcentral.com/mav to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

 As part of our commitment to ensuring an ethical, transparent and fair peer review process Sage is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a persistent digital identifier that distinguishes researchers from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities ensuring that their work is recognised.